The process of buying property in Cyprus

 • Passport details.

-2.6.
-Final settlement and transfer of ownership
+6. Final settlement and transfer of ownership

 The final settlement takes place either on the day the contract is signed or after approval by the Council of Ministers.
 After full settlement, a Transfer of Title Deed is drawn up — the title is issued in the name of the new owner in the cadastre, with the payment of state fees and taxes.
-From this moment on, the ownership rights are protected by the state.
+From this moment on, the property rights are protected by the state.

-3. Taxes and mandatory fees when purchasing real estate in Cyprus
+Taxes and mandatory fees when purchasing real estate in Cyprus

-3.1.
-Stamp Duty
+1. Stamp Duty

 Payable at the time of signing the main contract: